 I put great effort into my own children because I want them to be successful adults that provide amazing contributions to society.
 I read my children social stories, how to “join in and play” or “talk and work it out.”
 We have open discussions on issues that they have had with other children.
 We talk about what worked and what didn’t, and I see my daughter improve each time, with each interaction.

 She frequently plays on playgrounds with other public school kids and she also goes to a large 300+ student homeschool cooperative.
 The difference in socialization is startling.
 On the public playground, I would estimate that a quarter of children are aggressive towards her.
 She works extra hard to turn the personalities of these types of children around so that they can actually play.
 More often than not, children snub her.
 She is an extrovert, bold and confident.
 She greets most anyone, introduces herself, and asks if they want to play.
-A estimated quarter of children flatly say “no” the other estimated quarter just ignores her altogether.
+A estimated quarter of children flatly say “no” the other estimated quarter just ignore her altogether.
 The remaining half do play with her and they play well.

 I cannot stress this next part enough so please listen to every word.